dentarg/auth0-blog/_posts/2017-01-19-building-and-securing-a-koa-and-angular2-app-with-jwt.markdown

 1. The first one will respond to `/api/sign-up` post requests and it will enable new users to register to our application.
 2. The second one is going to be tied up to `/api/sign-in` in order to allow (or deny) an user to use the application.
 This is done based on an e-mail and a password informed by the user.

 Both middlewares described above respond to the user in the same way.
-If they are fed with proper data they send back a JSON response containing a token—issued by a function called `sign` of [jsonwebtoken package](https://github.com/auth0/node-jsonwebtoken)—and the user data, which contains its e-mail address, its name and its list of items to buy at the grocery store.
-In case the user sends improper data, like a wrong combination of e-mail and password, or try to register with an e-mail that is already registered, both middlewares answer with an exception describing the problem.
+If they are fed with proper data they send back a JSON response containing a token—issued by a function called `sign` of the [jsonwebtoken package](https://github.com/auth0/node-jsonwebtoken)—and the user data, which contains its e-mail address, its name and its list of items to buy at the grocery store.
+In case the user sends improper data, like a wrong combination of e-mail and password, or tries to register with an e-mail that is already registered, both middlewares answer with an exception describing the problem.

 The third middleware acts as a key component on our backend.
 As we can see, the path that it will answer to is a regular expression.
 This regular expression makes this middleware activate on any request sent to paths that begins with `/api/`, and what it does is to check if a valid token is informed on the `authorization` header request.
 This verification occurs with the help of `verify` function of the [jsonwebtoken package](https://github.com/auth0/node-jsonwebtoken).